Last Updated on

 The only difference is that their sampling capacity.
 The CTK-2300 records shorter about 1 second and 3 tones with an audio-in jack.
 The music challenge game of these models is another small difference.

-Although both CTK 2400 and Yamaha PSR-E243 are a 61-key keyboard and aim to beginner players, their size and weight are different.
+Although both CTK 2400 and Yamaha PSR-E243 are a 61-key keyboard that is aimed at beginners, their size and weight are different.
 Specifically, their similarities include:

 The differences are shown through the following aspects: